Overview of Research Centers and Thematic Programs

 Grants and Publications

 Grants and publications are the currency of science and an important performance metric of the institute.
+Going into 2018, the Grants & Contracts portfolio of the IFNH exceeds $21 million and in 2017 our members added over 100 peer-reviewed publications to the scientific literature.
 Members can submit new grants through the IFNH providing they are consistent with the research mission of the institute and aligned with one or more of the research centers or thematic programs.
 Administrative priority is given to work done by, or in collaboration with, residents of the IFNH.
-For more information about submitting grants through the IFNH, members should contact either the IFNH Director (Dr. Peter Gillies) or the institute's Chief Scientific Officer (Dr. George Carman).
-For faculty within SEBS, the academic home of the IFNH, ICR is managed pursuant to policies and procedures of the Dean's Office.
-For faculty outside of SEBS, ICR is managed on a case by case basis with the appropriate dean.
-Questions about post-award administration of grants should be directed to the IFNH Director of Administration & Finance (Roger Grillo).
-When citing academic affiliation in publications, talks or abstracts arising from work done through or in the institute, appropriate attribution to the Center and Institute is expected of all members, e.g., "From the Department of Food Science and the Center for Lipid Research, New Jersey Institute for Food, Nutrition, and Health".
+For more information about submitting grants through the IFNH, members should contact the IFNH Director.
+For faculty within SEBS, the academic home of the IFNH, F&A is managed pursuant to policies and procedures set by the Dean’s Office.
+For faculty outside of SEBS, F&A is managed on a case by case basis between the financial directors of the two decanal units.
+Questions about post-award administration of grants should be directed to the IFNH Director of Administration & Finance.
+When citing academic affiliation in publications, talks or abstracts arising from work done through or in the institute, appropriate attribution to the Center and Institute is expected of all members, e.g., “From the Department of Food Science and the Center for Lipid Research, New Jersey Institute for Food, Nutrition, and Health”.